julielerche/julielerche-capstone/DESIGNDOCUMENT.md

 Updates the user table with new user data.
 ### UpdateUserRequest
 ```
-user // the user object that we need to update in the table
+userId // the user id that we need to update in the table
+name // the new name to update the user with
 ```
 ### UpdateUserResponse
 ```